iiPythonx/xpp/md/tutorials/1helloWorld.md

     out "Hello, world!"
 ```

-This is the default template when you first installed x2.
+This is the default template when you first installed x++.
 It is important for you to know what the code is doing.
 Let's break it down.

 The first line in the file is a comment.
 A comment is a text that provides information to the developer, such as you.
 It is ignored by the interpreter as it is intended for only developers to read.